 The community researchers did a set of focused interviews with seven (7) community members who were known as drummers.
-Community members with traditional skills in fiddling were also interviewed.
+Community members with skills in fiddling were also interviewed.
 Because of the nature of the information (song), community members were interviewed using the video camera and audio-mini-disc recorder.
 Each interview took about an hour.
-The video and audio discs are stored in the Band Office.
+The video and audio discs are stored in the Wildlife, Lands and Environment Office.